Olwiba/Raygun-Angular-17.x/README.md

 # Raygun4js Angular 17.x Integration

-This repository demonstrates the correct way to integrate raygun4js into an Angular 17.x application where the API key must be fetched dynamically from a REST service.
+This repository demonstrates a way to integrate raygun4js into an Angular 17.x application where the API key must be fetched dynamically from a REST service.

 ## Solution Overview